 Students meet to share their love of the visual arts.
 In a relaxed environment, students have fun learning about a range of art forms by engaging in a variety of stimulating art activities.

-Like minded students discuss what they love most in the Learning Commons: books!
+Like minded students discuss what they love most in the Library: books!
 All students are welcome to come along and be involved in general discussions with no set books or required reading.

 Along with the Senior School Chess Club, the Junior School Chess Club members attend Chess Australia Interschool Tournaments, to compete with students from other schools in a round of chess matches.